Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 normal alignment.
 The ASH acronym will disappear.
 Pressing the STORED HDG ALIGN a second time will reinitialize the stored heading alignment, however ASH won’t be displayed on the TID anymore.

-> **Note:** STBY/READY lights should be monitored for simultaneous illumination.
+> 💡 STBY/READY lights should be monitored for simultaneous illumination.
 If simultaneous
 > illumination appears after 42 to 45 seconds, a failure has caused the alignment to reinitiate and
 > may result in an erroneous alignment.
 The RIO must turn NAV MODE switch to OFF for 1 second, then
 > restart the alignment following normal ground or carrier alignment procedures.